 What is Bossa Nova?

-In Vienna, Austria, I graduated as a classical singer, but, as I said before, my greatest passion is the Bossa Nova.
+As I said, in Vienna, Austria, I graduated as a classical singer, but my greatest passion is the bossa nova, which...
+Wait!
 Uh...
-You don't know, what this is?
+You don't know, what bossa nova is?

 And in fact, Brazilian songs were then sung in a rather artificial manner, with a classical voice, as if they were opera arias.
 The lyrics were, so to speak, archaic as well, the words were not those used by the average citizens, specially the young ones, in their every day language.
 These young musicians played in the nightclubs and bars of Rio de Janeiro.
 Although they were jazz fans, they composed and played essentially Brazilian music, just letting consciously or unconsciously jazz elements flow more and more into their work, resulting in that their music sounded different from what most of the people were used to hear.
 Frequently they also gathered in each other’s house to make music or just to hear the new long play of jazz that one of them had bought.
 They knew they were creating some new kind of Brazilian music, but they did not have yet a homogeneous musical line that would establish an own musical movement.